 Annotations allow you to indicate significant events such as deployments, incidents, or configuration changes on a timeseries chart.
 This helps you correlate metric behavior with what happened in your environment when troubleshooting or reviewing trends.

 Annotations are data-driven, so they stay current as your data changes.
-You can create an annotation in two ways:
+You can create an annotation in three ways:

-When you apply an annotation to a chart, the result of the DQL or code are mapped to the chart so you can see what happened and when it happened.
+When you apply an annotation to a chart, the result is mapped to the chart so you can see what happened and when it happened.

 The Annotations panel is your starting point for all annotations-related activities on a dashboard.